b0bfranklin/chatgpt-github-dockerbuild/README.md

 - `popup.js`: JavaScript for the extension popup
 - `background.js`: Background script for the extension
 - `content.js`: Content script that injects into ChatGPT
-- `styles.css`: CSS styles for the extension UI
+- `styles.css`: CSS styles for the extension UI (may be generated)
+- `browser-extension-styles.css`: Alternative CSS source file for the extension UI
 - `images/`: Directory containing icons in different sizes

+Note that the system looks for either `styles.css` or `browser-extension-styles.css`.
+If only the latter exists, it will be automatically copied to `styles.css` during the build process.
+This provides flexibility while ensuring the extension has the necessary visual styling to function correctly.

 ### Building the Extension Manually